Maintaining F-1 Student Visa Status

 You must check in with the school Designated School Official within 30 days of your

 arrival.
-The official check in day will be during the mandatory orientation you will
+The official check-in takes place during the mandatory orientation with your

-meet your advisor, who is also the Designated School Official for immigration.
+advisor, who is also the Designated School Official (DSO) for immigration.

-Please make sure to bring the following documents to orientation:
+Please make sure to bring the following documents to the orientation:

 - Passport and visa

 Off-campus employment is allowed if the student is going through severe economic hardship.
 Please visit the U.S. Citizenship and Immigration Services website for more information and schedule a meeting with your advisor.

 Social Security numbers are generally assigned to people who are authorized to work in the United States.
 Social Security numbers are used to report your wages to the government and to determine eligibility for Social Security benefits.
 Social Security will not assign you a number just to enroll in a college or school.
 If you want to get a job on campus, you should contact your DSO to find out if you are eligible to work on campus.

 Language school students are not permitted to work unless it is due to economic hardship.

 I-20 Program Extension Form - For students who require additional time to complete academic program requirements and are requesting an extended I-20 use this form.